Angolan court rejects opposition complaint on sovereign fund

 Opposition party CASA-CE in December asked the constitutional court to overturn the creation of the fund, arguing that the constitution did not allow a president to create reserve funds by decree without the approval of parliament.

-The court, however, ruled in favour of the president's argument that the creation of a "special financial reserve oil fund for infrastructure" had been approved in parliament as part of the 2011 budget bill.
+The court, however, ruled in favor of the president's argument that the creation of a "special financial reserve oil fund for infrastructure" had been approved in parliament as part of the 2011 budget bill.

 According to the court, the constitution gave the president powers to manage the reserve fund, which included setting up an "Oil Fund" through a decree in March 2011.
 The oil fund was converted into the sovereign wealth fund last October.